danlentz/cl-ctrie/readme.md

-> A CTRIE root container uniquely identifies a CTRIE instance, and contains the following perameters which specify the customizable aspects of each CTRIE instance:
+> A CTRIE root container uniquely identifies a CTRIE instance, and contains the following perameters which specify the customizable aspects of each CTRIE:
-   - READONLY-P, if true, prohibits any future modification or cloning of this instance.
+   - `READONLY-P`, if true, prohibits any future modification or cloning of this instance.
-   - TEST is a designator for an equality predicate that will be applied to determine the disambiguation of any two keys.
+   - `TEST` is a designator for an equality predicate that will be applied to disambiguate and determine the equality of any two keys.
 It is recommened that this value be a symbol that is fboundp, to retain capability of externalization (save/restore).
 At present, though, this is not enforced and a function object or lambda expression will also be accepted, albeit without the ability of save/restore.
-   - HASH is a designator for a hash function, which may be desirable to customize when one has specific knowledge about the set of keys which will populate the table.
+   - `HASH` is a designator for a hash function, which may be desirable to customize when one has specific knowledge about the set of keys which will populate the table.
 At this time, a 32-bit hash is recommended as this is what has been used for development and testing and has been shown to provide good performance in practice.
-As with TEST, it is recommended that HASH be specified by a symbol that is fboundp.
+As with `TEST`, it is recommended that `HASH` be specified by a symbol that is fboundp.
-   - ROOT is the slot used internally for storage of the root inode structure that maintains the reference to the contents of the ctrie proper.
-The ctrie-root must only be accessed using the RDCSS root node protocol defined by the end-user entrypoints ROOT-NODE-ACCESS and ROOT-NODE-COMMIT.
+   - `ROOT` is the slot used internally for storage of the root inode structure that maintains the reference to the contents of the ctrie proper.
+The ctrie-root must only be accessed using the _RDCSS ROOT NODE PROTOCOL_ defined by the top-level entry-points `ROOT-NODE-ACCESS` and `ROOT-NODE-COMMIT`.

 _[function]_         `CTRIE-CLEAR  (CTRIE)`